OrangeT/FixedWidth/README.md

 end values to the subset of the record this property applies to.
 If delimited by a decimal point, set DecimalPoint to the number of places from the end.

+FixedWidthColumn may also be used with [MetadataType](http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.metadatatypeattribute(v=vs.110).aspx) classes.

 ```csharp
 public class ComplexRecord
 {